MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2010/20100712-dynamic-memory-coming-to-hyper-v-part-6.md

 No.

 At this point, Dynamic Memory will attempt to reclaim pages from other virtual machines.
 However, in the absolute worst case where no free pages are available, the **guest operating** system will page as needed, not the parent.
-This is important because the guest operating system knows best what memory should and shouldn ’t be paged.
+This is important because the guest operating system knows best what memory should and shouldn’t be paged.
 (I covered this back in [Part 5](https://techcommunity.microsoft.com/t5/virtualization/repost-dynamic-memory-coming-to-hyper-v-part-5-8230/ba-p/381751)...)
 Finally, when free memory does become available from other virtual machines, Dynamic Memory will move memory as needed.

 **Over-Subscription & the CPU Analogy**